-Premature grey hair can be an unexpected experience, especially when it appears long before the typical signs of aging.
+Premature grey hair causes can be an unexpected experience, especially when it appears long before the typical signs of aging.
 While grey hair is often considered a natural part of getting older, when it happens prematurely, it leaves many wondering why.
 This article delves into the causes of premature grey hair, exploring genetics, environmental factors, and vitamin deficiencies, while also offering solutions to combat this phenomenon.

 Genetics plays a significant role in determining when your hair will start to turn grey.
 If your parents or grandparents experienced early greying, chances are you might, too.
 Studies have shown that certain genes, such as the IRF4 gene, influence melanin production-the pigment responsible for hair color.
 When melanin production decreases, hair begins to lose it natural hue and turns grey.